 Treatment for Urinary Stasis

-Doctors will usually treat it with antibacterial drugs such as cephalexin, nitrofurantoin, or trimethoprim/sulfamethoxazole.
+Doctors usually treat it with antibacterial drugs such as cephalexin, nitrofurantoin, or trimethoprim/sulfamethoxazole.
 Early intervention and treatment are required.
 If left without treatment, it could cause bladder or kidney damage.

 Other Ways to Ease Bladder Pain

 This is an excellent tool to support your growing belly.
-It will take some of the pressure off your bladder by elevating your bump.
+It will take some pressure off your bladder by elevating your bump.
 It was something magical I discovered in my second pregnancy, and I’m so glad I did.